MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

 ## Provide Commerce with the B2C application information

-## Provide Commerce with the B2C application information

-Once setup of the Azure AD B2C tenant is completed, provide the Dynamics 365 Commerce team with the details below.
-These data points will be entered in Site Builder and associated to your Sites.
+Once setup of the Azure AD B2C tenant is completed, you must provide details of the Azure AD B2C tenant to Dynamics 365 Commerce.
+These data points will be entered in site builder to be associated with your sites.

 ### Collect the required application information

 To collect the required application information, follow these steps.

-1. In the Azure portal, go to **Home > Azure AD B2C - Applications**.
+1. In the Azure portal, go to **Home \> Azure AD B2C - Applications**.
 1. Select your application, and then in the left navigation pane select **Properties** to obtain the application details.
 1. From the **Application ID** box, collect the application ID of the B2C application created in your B2C tenant.
-This will be entered as the "Client GUID" in Site Builder.
+This will later be entered as the **Client GUID** in site builder.
 1. Under **Reply URL**, collect the reply URL.
-1. Go to **Home > Azure AD B2C – User flows (policies)**, and then collect the names of each user flow policy.
+1. Go to **Home \> Azure AD B2C – User flows (policies)**, and then collect the names of each user flow policy.

-### Add your AAD B2C Tenant to Commerce
+### Add your AAD B2C tenant application information to Commerce

-To add your AAD B2C Tenant to Commerce, follow these steps.
+To add your AAD B2C tenant application information to Commerce, follow these steps.

-1. Go to your **Home** section in Site Builder for your environment
+1. Sign in as an administrator to Commerce site builder for your environment.
-1. Drop down **Tenant Settings** menu from the left menu options
+1. In the left navigation pane, select **Tenant Settings**  to expand it.
-1. Select **B2C Settings**.
+1. Under **Tenant Settings**, select **B2C Settings**.
-1. Select **Manage** to the right of the B2C Applications list (note: If your tenant is already showing in the B2C Applications list, then it has already been added by an admin user.
-Verify the items in step 6 were filled out to match your intended B2C Application.)
+1. In the main window next **B2C Applications**, select **Manage**.
+(If your tenant appears in the B2C Applications list, then it was already added by an administrator.
+Verify that the items in step 6 below match your B2C Application.)
 1. Select **Add B2C Application**.
-1. Fill out the following required items in the form displayed, using values from your B2C tenant and application.
+1. Enter the following required items in the form displayed, using values from your B2C tenant and application.
 Fields that are not required (those without an asterisk) may be left blank.

-    - **Application Name**: Fabrikam B2C {*Name for your B2C Application*}
+    - **Application Name**: The name for your B2C Application, for example "Fabrikam B2C".
-    - **Tenant Name**: Fabrikam {*Name of your B2C Tenant*}
+    - **Tenant Name**: The name of your B2C Tenant, for example "Fabrikam".
-    - **Forget Password Policy ID**: B2C_1_PasswordReset
+    - **Forget Password Policy ID**: The forget password user flow policy ID, for example "B2C_1_PasswordReset".
-    - **Signup Signin Policy ID**: B2C_1_signup_signin
+    - **Signup Signin Policy ID**: The sign up and sign in user flow policy ID, for example "B2C_1_signup_signin".
-    - **Client GUID**: 22290eb2-c52e-42e9-8b35-a2b0a3bcb9e6 {*The B2C Application ID*}
+    - **Client GUID**: The B2C Application ID, for example "22290eb2-c52e-42e9-8b35-a2b0a3bcb9e6".
-    - **Edit Profile Policy ID**: B2C_1A_ProfileEdit
+    - **Edit Profile Policy ID**: The profile editing user flow policy ID, for example "B2C_1A_ProfileEdit".

-1. Select **OK** and you should now see your B2C Application listed by the Application Name in the menu.
+1. Select **OK**.
+You should now see the name of your B2C application appear in the list.

 ### Associate the B2C application to your site and channel

-> [!Warning]
+> [!WARNING]
 > If your site is already associated with a B2C application, changing to a different B2C application will remove the current references established for users already signed up in this environment.
-Any credentials associated with the currently-assigned B2C application will not be available to users if changed.
-Only update the B2C application if you are setting up the channel's B2C application for the first time or if you intend to have users re-sign up with new logins to this channel with the new B2C Application you are now associating.
-Take caution when associating channels to B2C Applications, name Applications clearly.
-If a Channel is not associated to a B2C Application in the below steps, users logging into that Channel for your site will be entered into the B2C Application showing as **default** in the Tenant Settings>B2C Settings list of B2C Applications.
+If changed, any credentials associated with the currently-assigned B2C application will not be available to users.
+Only update the B2C application if you are setting up the channel's B2C application for the first time or if you intend to have users re-sign up with new credentials to this channel with the new B2C application.
+Take caution when associating channels to B2C applications, and name applications clearly.
+If a channel is not associated to a B2C application in the steps below, users signing into that channel for your site will be entered into the B2C application showing as **default** in the **Tenant Settings \> B2C Settings** list of B2C applications.

 To associate the B2C application to your site and channel, follow these steps.

-1. Navigate to the site and drop down the **Site Settings** menu.
+1. Navigate to your site in Commerve site builder.
+1. In the left navigation pane, select **Site Settings** to expand it.
-1. Select **Channels**
+1. Below **Site Settings**, select **Channels**.
+1. In the main window under **Channels**, select your channel.
-1. Select the Channel and on the right-hand menu that displays for the Channel, select your B2C Application name in the **Select B2C Application** drop down.
+1. In the channel properties pane on the right, select your B2C application name from the **Select B2C Application** drop down menu.
-1. Select **Close**
-1. Select **Save and Publish** to commit the changes made.
+1. Select **Close**, and then select **Save and Publish**.

 The following image shows an example of the **Azure AD B2C - Applications** page.

 ![Navigate to the B2C Application within your tenant](./media/B2CImage_19.png)